pszer/meoxskins/README.md

 # MeoxSkins skin editor for Minecraft.
 ## Usage
+MeoxSkins be launched using the console, using
+>love meoxskins.love "skin.png" "slim"/"wide"
+or you can use File > Open to open a skin image.

 Select a colour using the colour picker, then left click to paint.

 Right click on the viewport to rotate your view.